marco262/my_wiki/data/onednd/advancement/feats.md

 * **Ability Score Increase.** Increase your Strength or Dexterity score by 1, to a maximum of 20.
 * **Concentration Breaker.** When you damage a creature that is concentrating, it has Disadvantage on the Saving Throw it makes to maintain Concentration.
 * **Guarded Mind.** If you fail an Intelligence, a Wisdom, or a Charisma Saving Throw, you can cause yourself to succeed instead.
-Once you use this benefit, you can't use it again until you finish a Long Rest.
+Once you use this benefit, you can't use it again until you finish a [[glossary:Long Rest]].

 ## Medium Armor Master